egegl/PDB_Analyzer/README.md

 Shrake–Rupley algorithm computes residue SASA at probe radii from 0.2 to 2.0 Å. Log–log linear regression of surface area vs. radius yields a slope `m`, and roughness `D_f = 2 – m`, approximating the fractal dimension of the surface patch.

 ### Planarity via PCA
 Atomic coordinates of a residue patch are mean‑centered and decomposed into principal components.
-The inverse root‑mean‑square deviation of points from the best‑fit plane (defined by the first two PCs) quantifies flatness.
+The inverse root‑mean‑square deviation of points from the best‑fit plane (defined by the first two PCs) quantifies "flatness."

 ### Residue & Patch Classification
 - **Surface residues**: relative ASA ≥ 25%.